-Aunt Maggie was a friendly old soul, though a bit of a loner she was.
+Aunt Maggie was a friendly old soul, although she was a bit of a loner.
 Never married and didn’t have any children.
-She lived in a small rented apartment and didn’t have much and what she had were mostly second-hand.
+She lived in a small rented apartment and didn’t have much and what she had was mostly second-hand.
 She was a bargain-hunter and never bought anything new.
+She scoured the markets and second hand shops looking for good deal.
 I guess because she never had any money to buy anything new.

-Three weeks after her disappearance, the landlord called Trudi to tell her to clear the apartment.
-It was hard for us to do it.
-Clearing her apartment meant that we would never see Aunt Maggie again.
+Three weeks after her disappearance, the landlord called Trudi and told her to clear the apartment.
+It was hard for us.
+Clearing her apartment meant we would never see Aunt Maggie again.
 She was gone.
-And the chances were that we would never know what happened to her.
+And we would never know what happened to her.
 So there wasn’t going to be any closure for us.
-This was very difficult for us to deal with.
+This realization was very difficult for us to deal with.
 After all, Aunt Maggie was the only relative we had.
 She was our mother’s elder sister and when our parents died in a car accident a few years back, we formed an even closer bond with her.

-But as upset as we were, we had no choice but to go to her apartment and collect all her belongings, which Trudi was going to donate to charity, except for one item: a painting on the wall over her bed.
+But as upset as we were, we had no choice but to go to her apartment and collect all her belongings.
+Trudi decided to donate them to charity, except for one item: a painting on the wall over her bed.
 I took that.
-Trudi objected to it.
+Trudi objected.
 Said the painting was crap.
 The canvas was badly cracked and the paint was so faded that it was as if I was looking at a ghost – the ghost of a man with wavy blond hair, wearing a nineteenth century outfit.

 ‘Why did Aunt Maggie buy this?
 When did she even buy it?
 Have you ever seen this before?’
 Trudi kept asking.